motarski/kubernetes-on-prem/infrastructure/README.md

+### Quck note

+If you have less than 16Gb provision one node less by changing `NodeCount = 1` in Vagrantfile

-## Immutable infrastructure setup approach
+## Quick setup everything

-To setup the whole infrastructure from scratch

 ```
+$ ./install_requirements
 $ vagrant up
 $ ./infra_setup
-$ sudo ./dns_setup
 ```

-## Destroy the infrastructure

-To destroy everything and start over
+# Quick delete everything

 ```
-$ vagrant destroy
+$ vagrant destroy -f
 ```